-16. Anti-Bullying
+15. Anti-Bullying

 - a) This Behaviour Management Policy is dovetailed with our Anti-Bullying Policy and Safeguarding and Child Protection Policy. - b) The school does not tolerate bullying of any kind.
 If we discover that an act of bullying or intimidation has taken place, we act immediately to stop any further occurrences of such behaviour.
 While it is very difficult to eradicate bullying, we do everything in our power to ensure that all children attend school free from fear of any kind from others.
+When a child is displaying bullying behaviour, we ensure that we investigate and make sure that both the victim and the child displaying bullying behaviour are supported as per the Anti-Bullying Policy.

-17. Roles
+16. Roles

-17.1 The role of the class teacher
+16.1 The role of the class teacher

 - a) The class teacher discusses the school rules with each class.
 In addition to the school rules, each class also has its own classroom rules, which is agreed by the children and displayed on the wall of the classroom.
 In this way, every child in the school knows the standard of behaviour that we expect in our school. - b) If there are incidents of anti-social behaviour, the class teacher discusses these with the whole class.
 The school does not tolerate bullying of any kind.
 If we discover that an act of bullying or intimidation has taken place, we will act immediately to stop any further occurrences of such behaviour.
 While it is very difficult to eradicate bullying, we do everything in our power to ensure that all children attend school free from fear of any kind from others. - c) It is the responsibility of class teachers to ensure that the school rules are enforced in their classes, and that their classes behave in a responsible manner during lesson time.
-The class teachers in our school have high expectations of the children with regard to behaviour, and they strive to ensure that all children achieve to the best of their ability.

-- d) Teachers treat each child fairly, classes with respect and understanding, enforcing the classroom code consistently.
+The class teachers in our school have high expectations of the children with regard to behaviour, and they strive to ensure that all children achieve to the best of their ability. - d) Teachers treat each child fairly, classes with respect and understanding, enforcing the classroom code consistently.
 If a child misbehaves repeatedly in class, the class teacher keeps a record of all such incidents.
 In the first instance, the class teacher deals with incidents.
 However, if misbehaviour continues, the class teacher seeks help and advice from the Headteacher or Deputy. - e) Where external support agencies are involved in meeting the needs of a particular child, the class teacher (in conjunction with senior leaders) liaises and works co-operatively with those agencies, as necessary, to support and guide the progress of the child. - f) The class teacher reports to parents and carers on the personal and social development of each child in their class, in line with whole-school policy.
 The class teacher may also contact a parent if there are concerns about the behaviour or welfare of a child.

-17.2 The role of the Headteacher
+16.2 The role of the Headteacher